-You can take a guided tour with a Discovery Ranger for an even more informative experience.
+You can take a guided tour with a NPWS guide for an even more informative experience.

 Dangar Falls is one of the most popular attractions along Waterfall Way and is conveniently located a couple of kilometres from Dorrigo town centre.
 The platform lookout is right beside the car park allowing easy access for everyone with an impressive view of the falls and the plunge pool below.
 If you’re feeling a little more adventurous you can follow the walking track down to the base of the falls for a swim.

 Did you know: This year marks 25 years of the Gondwana Rainforests of Australia.
 The unique plants, animals, ancient landscapes and subtropical rainforests of this UNESCO World Heritage area are an incredible example of the major stages of Earth’s evolution.

 Ebor Falls – Guy Fawkes River National Park